 The blood sample will be collected in a vial.
 The puncture site will be bandaged, if needed, after the needle is removed.
 After the blood draw, you are free to go home.

 There are very few risks associated with the Lyme disease antibody test.
 Excessive bleeding is possible, but there may be an increased risk if you take blood thinning medications or certain anti-inflammatory drugs like:

-Infection at the puncture site is also possible, but unlikely.
-Keep the bandage in place until all bleeding has stopped, and keep the area clean.
+Infection at the puncture site is also possible, but it’s unlikely.
+Keep the bandage in place until all bleeding has stopped and keep the area clean.
 Some people feel lightheaded after having blood drawn.
 Let the technician know if this is the case.
 You might be asked to sit for a few minutes before going home.